 - Random Number Generator: Continuous testing is performed on every output of the Random Number Generator.
-Checks on the non-deterministic (Hardware) component are made on 16 bits and checks on deterministic part (FIPS approved) are ade on 160 bits. - Credentials, keys and PINs: Each time a credential is used, whether a TDES, AES or RSA key or a PIN, a signature of the credential value is computed and compared to the expected signature stored in the EEPROM along with the object itself.
+Checks on the non-deterministic (Hardware) component are made on 16 bits and checks on deterministic part (FIPS Approved) are made on 160 bits. - Credentials, keys and PINs: Each time a credential is used, whether a TDES, AES or RSA key or a PIN, a signature of the credential value is computed and compared to the expected signature stored in the EEPROM along with the object itself.
 If these values are the same, the test is successful and the object can be used safely.
 If the values are different, the object cannot be used.
 The problem is recorded into a special "audit file" and a security exception is thrown, causing the execution to abort. - Software (applet) load tests: A TDES CBC MAC on the applet executable load file is verified each time an applet is loaded onto the cryptographic module since applet loading always take place within a Secure Channel.

-7.3 CRITICAL SECURITY PARAMETERS:
+7.3 CRITICAL SECURITY PARAMETERS

-- Initialization key set K{int}: used to secure the card during its transportation from the manufacturer site to the issuance site.
-This key setis generated out side of the cryptographic module and then loaded into the card manager security domain during the card manufacturing and initialization process. - CSC Card Manager / Security Domain key set: - K{enc}: used to generate session keys for the encrypted mode of the secure channel - K{mac}: used to generate session keys for CSC authentication and MAC mode of the secure channel.
-This key is used to authenticate the CSC to the card - K{kek}: used to wrap keys to be loaded onto the cryptographic module
+- Initialization key set Kinit: used to secure the card during its transportation from the manufacturer site to the issuance site.
+This key set is generated out side of the cryptographic module and then loaded into the card manager security domain during the card manufacturing and initialization process.
+This key set is zeroized via the Put 3DES Key command. - Key for receipts generation during Delegated Management: It is called Receipt Signature Key and it is 3DES, this key generates the receipt to confirm the execution of the Delegated Management-based operation.
+This key is not managed by ActivIdentity Applets. - CSC Card Manager / Security Domain key set: - Kenc: used to generate session keys for the encrypted mode of the secure channel - $K{mac}$ : used to generate session keys for CSC authentication and MAC mode of the secure channel.
+This key is used to authenticate the CSC to the card - Kkek: used to wrap keys to be loaded onto the cryptographic module

-This key set is generated out side of the cryptographic module in an HSM, and the loaded protected with a Global Platform secure channel using the key set that already exists in the card manager security domain (for example, Kinit)
+This key set is generated out side of the cryptographic module in an HSM, and the loaded protected with a Global Platform secure channel using the key set that already exists in the card manager security domain (for example, Kinit).
+This key set is zeroized via the Put 3DES Key command.